jammazwan/xaf_SplitXML/NOTES.md

 Hah!
 String.split() for XML???
 Seems ridiculous, huh?
 No, not proposing that you start using a regex...

 A typical use case might be, where each line of a file is an entire chunk of standalone xml.
-So you are really just using String split to split up a file into separate lines, then processing each line as an xml message.
+See [employees.xml](https://github.com/jammazwan/jammazwan.shared/blob/master/src/main/resources/data/employees.xml) So you are really just using String split to split up a file into separate lines, then processing each line as an xml message.

 To see this approach in action go to [xaj_SplitFile](https://github.com/jammazwan/xaj_SplitFile)

-There are other approaches to solving this same problem, such as reading in the a file as a list with xml root options.
+There are other approaches to solving this same problem, such as reading in the a [file as a list with xml root options](https://github.com/jammazwan/jammazwan.shared/blob/master/src/main/resources/data/employees.xml).
 They are not covered here, or at least not yet, primarily because I haven't figured out how to get one working yet.

 ### Converting to List<MyObject> first